 Full-time probate court judges, as well as district, circuit, and appeals court judges, receive an automatic pay increase whenever a Supreme Court Justice's salary is increased.
 Supreme Court Justices receive pay increases through the State Officers Compensation Commission process, and lower-court full-time judges receive salaries designated as a percentage of a Justice's salary.
 Part-time probate judges' maximum salaries, however, are fixed in statute.
 The most they may receive is increased only when an amendment to the RJA authorizes higher pay.
 Reportedly, full-time probate judges have received more than \$30,000 in pay increases since 1996, while part-time judges have had no statutory authorization for higher pay since Public Act 374 of 1996 raised their base salary to \$20,000.
-Allowing counties to provide parttime probate judges with an additional salary could address this disparity.
+Allowing counties to provide part-time probate judges with an additional salary addresses this disparity, at least partially.

-Response: The RJA currently allows maximum compensation of \$63,000 per year for a part-time probate judge (a base salary of \$20,000 and up to \$43,000 additional salary paid by the county).
-According to figures supplied by the State Court Administrative Office, though, no part-time probate judge was paid the maximum allowable salary in 2002.
-The highest paid part-time probate judge made \$55,794, or more than \$7,000 below the current statutory authorization.
+Response: According to figures supplied by the State Court Administrative Office, no part-time probate judge was paid the maximum allowable salary of \$63,000 in 2002.
+The highest paid part-time probate judge made \$55,794, or more than \$7,000 below the statutory authorization.

 Until March 31, 2003, when Public Act 715 of 2002 took effect, Baraga County was authorized to be part of the third probate court district, along with Iron County.
 Since Baraga County is part of the 12th judicial circuit and the 97th judicial district, together with Houghton and Keweenaw Counties, it had been suggested that Baraga be moved from the third to the first probate court district, so that the probate district would be consistent with the 12th circuit and the 97th district.
-A three-county alignment for a probate court district raises some concerns, though, because the voters in all three counties must approve the formation of the probate district.
+A three-county alignment for a probate court district raised some concerns, though, because the voters in all three counties would have had to approve the formation of the probate district.

-Although many people in that three-county area believe that a three-county probate district would best serve the area, some in Keweenaw County evidently are concerned about the possibility of being overshadowed by the two larger counties if the district were approved.
-If Keweenaw voters turn down the formation of the district, then, Houghton and Baraga cannot join together in a probate district even if the voters in those counties approve it.
-Under the bill, if Keweenaw voters chose not to approve the first probate court district, Houghton and Baraga still could form the probate district.
-Likewise, if Baraga voters rejected the district, Houghton and Keweenaw voters could create it.
+Although many people in that three-county area believe that a three-county probate district would best serve the area, some in Keweenaw County evidently are concerned about the possibility of being overshadowed by the two larger counties if the three-county district is approved.
+Under the 2002 amendments, however, if Keweenaw voters turned down the formation of the district, Houghton and Baraga could not join together in a probate district even if the voters in those counties approved it.
+Under the bill, if Keweenaw voters choose not to approve the first probate court district, Houghton and Baraga still may form the probate district.
+Likewise, if Baraga voters reject the district, Houghton and Keweenaw voters may create it.